matthiasprobst/h5RDMtoolbox/docs/index.rst

 The packages come with three sub-packages, each covering a different aspect of efficient and sustainable work with HDF5 files:

-  - :doc:`convention <conventions/index>`: Modular construction of conventions (meta data standardization for HDF files)
+  - :doc:`convention <conventions/index>`: Modular construction of conventions (metadata standardization for HDF files)
   - :doc:`wrapper <wrapper/index>`: User-friendly wrapper around `h5py` implementation for efficient work with HDF5 files and above conventions
   - :doc:`database <database/index>`: Querying HDF5 files (A database for HDF5 files or interfacing with mongoDB)